Thierry Langer

-Thierry Langer (born 24 October 1991) is a Belgian cross-country skier and biathlete.
-He competed in the men's 15 kilometre freestyle at the 2018 Winter Olympics and competed at the 2022 Winter Olympics in the individual, sprint and men's relay competitions.
-He achieved a career best result in the World Cup with a 9th place in the 15 km short individual competition in Kontiolahti in the 2024-25 season.
+Thierry Langer (born 24 October 1991) is a Belgian biathlete.
+He competed in the men's 15 kilometre freestyle at the 2018 Winter Olympics.

+At the 2022 Winter Olympics, Belgium qualified and fielded for the first time ever a team in the men's biathlon, and Langer competed in the men's individual, sprint and men's relay competitions.
+Four years later, at the 2026 Winter Olympics, Belgium qualified and fielded a full men's and women's biathlon team for the first time in its winter sports history, and Langer competed in the men's individual and sprint, the men's relay and the mixed relay.
+He achieved a career best result in the World Cup with a 9th place in the 15 km short individual competition in Kontiolahti in the 2024–25 season.

 Biathlon results

 All results are sourced from the International Biathlon Union.